Pavithram (1994 film): Plot

 Meenakshi survives the accident and Ramakrishnan chastises her for ignoring Unni who gave up his dreams for her.
 Meenakshi repents and goes back to the village to meet with Unni where she realizes that he has become mentally unbalanced after the trauma of seeing her in the accident and she decides to spend the rest of her life taking care of him.

 Cast

 Music

 The film has six songs composed by Sharreth, with lyrics by O. N. V. Kurup.
 The song "Sreeragamo" skyrocketed to fame upon release and is highly regarded as a masterpiece of the composer.
 It is composed on Carnatic raga Kharaharapriya.
-Sharath uses Dwijavanthi raga in the noted song "Thaalamayanju", sung by Yesudas and Sujatha.
-The film is rated an 8 in IMDB and is still considered as one of the best movies done by Mohanlal.
+Sharath uses Dwijavanti raga in the noted song "Thaalamayanju", sung by Yesudas and Sujatha.